odoo/documentation/content/developer/tutorials/server_framework_101/09_actions.rst

-.. _tutorials/getting_started/10_actions:

 ==================================
-Chapter 10: Ready For Some Action?
+Chapter 9: Ready For Some Action?
 ==================================

 So far we have mostly built our module by declaring fields and views.
-We just introduced business logic in the :ref:`previous chapter <tutorials/getting_started/09_compute_onchange>` thanks to computed fields and onchanges.
+We just introduced business logic in the :doc:`previous chapter <08_compute_onchange>` thanks to computed fields and onchanges.
 In any real business scenario, we would want to link some business logic to action buttons.
 In our real estate example, we would like to be able to: